chameleonhead/stratrack/libs/mql-interpreter/README.md

 The runtime executes the AST and registers enums, classes, functions and global variables. `execute()` can optionally invoke an entry point function after setup.
 Provide the name and arguments via `{ entryPoint, args }` and the function (or builtin) will be executed using `callFunction()`.
-Function bodies are not interpreted yet so only builtins will execute.
+Parsed function bodies are executed with `executeStatements`, so simple user code can run.
 You may also invoke any parsed function manually using `callFunction()`, which checks arguments against the stored signatures and dispatches to a builtin implementation if one exists.